 57%Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

-This skill provides a well-structured overview of a LinkedIn Ads audit with clear categorization, specific benchmarks, and useful threshold tables.
-Its main weaknesses are the lack of validation checkpoints in the workflow and reliance on external files for core execution details without providing enough standalone actionability.
-The content is mostly concise but includes some explanatory text that Claude wouldn't need.
+This is a well-structured LinkedIn Ads audit skill with clear categorization, specific benchmarks, and good progressive disclosure to reference files.
+Its main weaknesses are the lack of validation checkpoints in the workflow (important for a complex 27-check audit), some redundancy in benchmark data presentation, and reliance on external files for the actual scoring methodology without providing enough inline detail to execute independently.
+The actionability is moderate—strong on what to evaluate but weaker on how to calculate and validate the final score.

 Suggestions